johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   3. Demand with all your might, that which you desire

-- Programing languages like bicycles for the mind.
+- Programming languages like bicycles for the mind.
 They get you where you want to go faster.

 - Naturalness:
   - Can think of the Higgs as giving mass to all particles, and then the mass of these particles correcting the Higgs mass.
-  - Dirac worried about the heirachy between m_proton and m_Plank:
+  - Dirac worried about the hierarchy between m_proton and m_Plank:
      - turned out it was solved by QCD asymptotic freedom.
      - Same flavor answer possible for m_H and m_Plank (technicolor)
      - was killed by LHC (One of major LHC legacies)

 - Know that some of our accepted ideas will turn out wrong.
 See if you can figure out which.
-Not just an excersize.
+Not just an exercise.
 See the truths that lie in the ashes of the wrong idea.

 - Intelligence is loss-less compression